Denbergvanthijs/MethodsInAIResearch/README.md

 ## Configurability

-The system currently supports four configurability:
+The system currently supports four configurability options:

 - Ask user about correctness of match for Levenshtein results `max_lev_distance=3` (integer 1 or higher)